kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 type LeaderWorkerSetReplicaScheduling struct {
     // SchedulingPolicy defines level-2 scheduling for a leader and its workers.
-    // In Phase 1 this is lowered to one PodGroup per replica.
-In Phase 2, when
+    // When this is the only active level, it is lowered to one PodGroup per
-    // leader or worker children are configured, it configures each replica CPG.
+    // replica.
+In a multi-level shape it configures each replica CPG.
     // Immutable after creation.
     // +optional
-    SchedulingPolicy *schedulingv1alpha3.WorkloadCompositePodGroupSchedulingPolicy `json:"schedulingPolicy,omitempty"`
+    SchedulingPolicy *LeaderWorkerSetCompositeSchedulingPolicy `json:"schedulingPolicy,omitempty"`

     // SchedulingConstraints defines level-2 placement for each replica.
     // Immutable after creation.
     // +optional
-    SchedulingConstraints *schedulingv1alpha3.WorkloadCompositePodGroupSchedulingConstraints `json:"schedulingConstraints,omitempty"`
+    SchedulingConstraints *LeaderWorkerSetSchedulingConstraints `json:"schedulingConstraints,omitempty"`

     // DisruptionMode defines how the leader and worker groups may be disrupted.
     // Immutable after creation.
     // +optional
-    DisruptionMode *schedulingv1alpha3.WorkloadCompositePodGroupDisruptionMode `json:"disruptionMode,omitempty"`
+    DisruptionMode *LeaderWorkerSetDisruptionMode `json:"disruptionMode,omitempty"`

     // ResourceClaims lists dynamic resource claims shared by replica members.
-    // Phase 1 supports this while replica is the selected flat leaf.
+    // A flat representation supports this while replica is the selected leaf.
 It is
     // mutually exclusive with leader and worker because a CPG cannot own a
     // pod-level resource claim; nested configurations put claims on the leaves.
     // Immutable after creation.